Omukuli

-The omukuli is a type of flute found in Uganda.
+The omukuli, also known as Omulele, Endere, Omuyingiro or an African Flute, is a type of flute found in Uganda.
 It is played both as a solo and accompaniment instrument.
 It is made out of a variety of materials that have a square hole chipped out of one of the ends.
 It has finger holes that help in playing different pitches and melody.

 The player directs a stream of air over the sharp rim or on top of the pipe.
 It has a pentatonic scale, sol, la, do, re, mi, or do, re, mi, sol, la.
 Endere is tuned on the xylophone key since the xylophone is omnipresent throughout Uganda.